-There are MANY different such machines, and they produce imperfect
+There are MANY different such machines, and they produce imperfect parts with different characteristics.

 Basic methods are--